Join over ¼ million

 We don’t need love to survive, but without it there will be a huge hole inside you.
 Make sure that every day you have someone (family, friends, lover) to remind you that you are special.
 If you postpone this part of your life until later, after you get or do that thing you want to do, you will continue in that lonely path indefinitely.

-29. The most important lessons in life can never be expressed in black and white, but must be experienced
+29. The most valuable lessons in life can never be expressed in black and white, but must be experienced

 I thought I knew it all back in university – and that everything of importance can be found in books.
 But the truth is that the most important things in life are very hard to put in black and white, including what I’ve said in this post.